-JA BizTown provides students the opportunity to experience their futures first hand by allowing 6th grade students to interact within a simulated economy and take on the challenge of fueling a business.
-The students not only discover the intricacies of being a professional and member of the community, but also the abundance of opportunities available within their city.
+JA BizTown creates an unmatched experience where students are able to interact within a simulated economy and take on the challenge of fueling a business.
+Here, students not only discover the intricacies of being a professional and member of the community, but also realize the abundance of opportunities available within their city.

-At JA Finance Park, 8th grade students participate in an immersive simulation that enables them to develop skills to successfully navigate today’s complex economic environment and discover how decisions today can impact tomorrow.
+JA Finance Park provides students the rare opportunity to experience their personal financial futures first-hand.
+Students participate in an immersive simulation that enables them to develop skills to successfully navigate today’s complex economic environment and discover how decisions today can impact tomorrow.